Hendrikto/ICTenSamenleving-assignment3/assignment3_s4549775.md

 We can ignore the definition "the collection of information of military or political value" [@oxford_intelligence], which is not the type of intelligence ML and AI are dealing with.

+As we have demonstrated, all the traditional definitions of intelligence are lacking if you want to have a scientific discussion based on them.
+In the following we want to establish a rigorous definition to enable founded, productive conversations on the topic.